harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/experiments/construct-and-run-custom-chaos-experiments.md

 Specifies the node on which the experiment pods will be scheduled.
 Provide the node label as a key-value pair.

-- Can be used with node-level faults to avoid the scheduling of the target pod on the target pod.
+- Can be used with node-level faults to avoid the scheduling of the experiment pod on the target node(s).
 - Can be used to limit the scheduling of the experiment pods on nodes that have an unsupported OS.

 	![Node Selector](./static/construct-and-run-custom-chaos-experiments/node-selector.png)